populationgenomics/ClinvArbitration/README.md

 ## content

 This repository contains an alternative algorithm ([described here](docs/algorithm.md)) for re-visiting the ClinVar default results, generating alternative decisions which tend towards clear assignment of pathogenic/benign ratings.
-These ratings are not intended as a replacement of ClinVar's own decisions, but may provide value in situations where an analyst would benefit from knowing that although conflicting submissions exist, there is a bias towards either benign or pathogenic ratings.
+These ratings are not intended as a replacement of ClinVar's own decisions, but may provide value in situations where an analyst would benefit from seeing that though conflicting submissions exist, there is a bias towards either benign or pathogenic ratings.

 ## outputs